 The San Antonio City Council organises many interesting events in San Antonio throughout the year.

-At the beginning of the year, the city celebrates several weeks around Saint Anthony's Day on 17 January with many events as activities for children, cultural events, live music, tasting of the local gastronomy, sports and more.
-Very popular are the annual Flower Power Party and the Kite Festival.
+At the beginning of the year, the city celebrates the Fiesta de San Antonio several weeks around Saint Anthony's Day on 17 January with many events as activities for children, cultural events, live music, tasting of the local gastronomy, sports and more.
+The Flower Power Party and the record fair are especially popular.

 The Fiesta de Sant Bartomeu in San Antonio at the height of summer also offers several weeks of events.
 The big day is the 24 August, the day of Saint Bartholomew, patron saint of San Antonio.
 Processions, traditional dances and live music throughout the day, culminate in a large firework display over the bay.
 Another highlight is the Carthaginians versus Romans fight on the main beach - a friendly battle using ripe tomatoes.
 Basically a public food fight!
 Lots of fun and likely to get messy.